 Furthermore, the Spiritist Magazine Journal of Psychological Studies , which consist of 12 volumes, edited by Allan Kardec, also contains all the fundamental principles of Spiritism.

-Aware of our responsibility as workers of the last hour, we are trying our best in order to work for the construction of a regenerated world, where we will live as brothers and sisters, under the rules of a Universal fraternity, respecting each other.
+Aware of our responsibility as workers of the last hour, we are trying our best in order to work for the construction of a regenerated world, where we will live as brothers and sisters, under the rules of a Universal fraternity, respecting and loving each other.